Gary Henderson (playwright)

 Gary Henderson (born 1955) is a New Zealand playwright, director and teacher.
 Henderson's work has been produced both nationally and internationally with his play Skin Tight having travelled to Edinburgh, New York City and Canada.
 Whilst at the 1998 Edinburgh Fringe Festival it won the Fringe First Award.
 In 2013 Henderson received a $20,000 Playmarket Award, acknowledging his contribution to New Zealand theatre.

+Personal life

+Gary Henderson was born in Geraldine in South Canterbury, and travelled north to Auckland where he has lived ever since.